Johns Hopkins Commencement History

 Due to irrigation pipes being used for a major landscaping project, a tent was no longer feasible in 2001, so Commencement moved to Homewood Field.
-Many graduates had fond memories of attending Commencement among the academic buildings, but the seating at Homewood Field accommodated more people and provided a better view for those watching their friends and family graduate.
+Many graduates had fond memories paper writing service of attending Commencement among the academic buildings, but the seating at Homewood Field accommodated more people and provided a better view for those watching their friends and family graduate.

 In 2016, after years of contending with unpredictable weather, Commencement moved to Baltimore’s Royal Farms Arena.
 The indoor venue provides a comfortable, climate-controlled setting that can hold as many guests as our graduates wish to invite.

 What is the importance of the mace and chain?

 The Chain – University President Ronald J. Daniels will wear the presidential insignia signifying the authority vested in the president by the board of trustees.
 Designed by Baltimore silversmith Henry Powell Hopkins, Jr., it is a chain of sterling silver links worn around the neck.
 Portraits of The Johns Hopkins University presidents are engraved on the faces of the links.
 On the reverse, the names and dates of office of each president are engraved.
 Blank links for future use are included.
 The university seal completes the design.
 Milton S. Eisenhower wore the presidential insignia for the first time at Johns Hopkins’ 1966 Commencement ceremony.